DocZeus/Airbnb-Clone/README.md

-A simplified version of Airbnb for booking accommodations.

 Introduction

 This project is a simplified version of Airbnb, allowing users to browse and book accommodations for their trips.
 It provides a platform for property owners to list their spaces and for travelers to discover and book them.

 Features